 Non-Catholics, like Protestants and Jews, were brought to trial.
-Persecution drove them out of Spain, as they had been driven earlier from Muslim Spain in the 1,100’s.
-It forced them to go to other centers of Europe, where they rose up over hundreds of years and led the liberal revolutions that created the modern west.
+Persecution drove them out of Spain, as they had been driven earlier from Muslim Spain in the 1100’s.
+It forced them to go to other centers of Europe, where they rose up over hundreds of years and helped to influence the liberal revolutions that created the modern west.
 See the history of banking.

 Timewatch – The Myth of the Spanish Inquisition (BBC 1994).

 All of that said, to be clear, as pointed out in this article, 3,000 to 5,000 victims are 3,000 to 5,000 too many.